-With the success of the Book Nook, I looked for other ways to implement zone .
-We have a large loft area upstairs that wasn’t really being utilized well.
-I took this space that now had the Book Nook and divided it into more zones.
+With the success of the Book Nook, I looked for other ways to implement more zones.
+We have a large loft area upstairs, and it wasn’t being utilized well.
+The book nook was in one corner of the room, but I saw the opportunity to make the loft even more purposeful.
 I moved a desk that was in my daughter’s room (it was only storing doll clothes) to the loft.
-I found a lamp and a globe.
+I added a lamp and a globe to the desk.
 BOOM!
-A bonus zone for school work other than our homeschool room.
+Now we have a zone for school work other than our homeschool room.
 We use this when someone needs to move to a quiet space.
-I moved our keyboard to the same wall as the desk to be included in the “school zone,” since the kids take online piano lessons.
+Because the kids take online piano lessons, I moved our keyboard to the same wall as the desk to be included in the school zone.

 I positioned the TV and Nugget couch to the next area in the loft to create a “lounging zone”.
 The TV cabinet also stores our LEGOs, so these are out of the kid’s bedrooms.
 This little TV zone get a lot of use on the weekends when my kids watch more shows and enjoy playing the Wii.
 It’s a small area.
 It’s literally just the Nugget and the TV, but the special thing about creating zones is you don’t have to have a lot of space to make something special.